 About the firm:

-The Boston law practice of Blake Law is the result of more than 40 years of passionate advocacy for our clients and their families to ensure that those who are charged with the responsibility of caring for the mentally ill, aging parents, spouses, and disabled children receive the legal services that they need.
+The Massachusetts law practice of Blake Law is the result of more than 40 years of passionate advocacy for our clients and their families to ensure that those who are charged with the responsibility of caring for the mentally ill, aging parents, spouses, and disabled children receive the legal services that they need.
 Blake Law works with clinicians and treatment facilities for substance abuse and dual diagnosis.
-Located in Boston's Old City Hall, Blake Law is committed to providing much needed legal services for families in crisis who have a loved one suffering from diminished capacity.
+Blake Law is committed to providing much needed legal services for families in crisis who have a loved one suffering from diminished capacity.
 We understand the services available and the systems you must work through.
 Call and talk to our experienced attorneys to discuss your specific individual/family needs today at (617) 723-3224.